peppelinux/pyLAN-tools/README.md

                         test only these peers.
 Example: 1 2 3 4 5 6 7 8 9 10
                         50 150 200 250 251 252 253 254

-  -debug                interface to start listen to
+  -debug                prints things to stdout
 ````

 #### arpscan examples